cjz9032/angular-global-error-handling-ugpzby/doc/hwsettings_API.md

 *MicrophoneFeature*.setMicrophoneVolume(volume)

-	Pass the value user selected from the slider control.
+	Pass the value user selected from the slider control. volume is the int number.

-*MicrophoneFeature*.setMicrophoneOptimization(index)
+*MicrophoneFeature*.setMicrophoneOptimization(name)

-	Pass the index of the microphone opitimaztion
+	Pass the index of the microphone opitimaztion. name is the string,   VoiceRecognition/MultipleVoices/OnlyMyVoice/Normal

 *MicrophoneFeature*.setMicrophoneAutoOptimization(value)

 	True means this feature will be enabled.
+Here value is bool value.

 *MicrophoneFeature*.setMicrophoneAEC(value)

-	True means this feature will be enabled.
+	True means this feature will be enabled..
+Here value is bool value.

-*MicrophoneFeature*.setMicrophoneSuppress(value)
+*MicrophoneFeature*.setMicrophoneKeyboardNoiseSuppression(value)

 	True means this feature will be enabled.
+Here value is bool value.

 *MicrophoneFeature*.startMonitor(callback)